 • Resume, Norman Brown for Coaching Staff, Pembroke, NC

 Due to the limited space available, any typographical or grammatical error in your email subject line will be immediately obvious.
-These errors leave a negative impression on any reader, telling them that you’re lazy and can’t be bothered to check your work.
-For your application’s sake, proofread your subject line along with the rest of your resume before sending it out.
-By ensuring your subject line is free of spelling or grammatical errors, you preserve your credibility in the eyes of the reading recruiter or hiring manager.
+These errors leave a negative impression on any reader, telling them that you can’t be bothered to check your work.
+For your application’s sake, proofread your subject line and the rest of your resume before sending it out.
+By ensuring your subject line is free of spelling or grammatical errors, you preserve your credibility in the eyes of the recruiter or hiring manager reading it.

 In addition, make sure you’re sending your email resume to the right person—you certainly don’t want the hiring manager to find another supposed recipient of your email resume.

-A lot of the resume applicant screenings done by companies these days rely heavily on keywords.
-Many modern recruiters use filters to separate job applicants from the rest of their emails, so you need to make your email subject line for sending resume to HR ‘filter-friendly’ by incorporating keywords relevant to the job position.
+Most of the resume applicant screenings done by companies today rely heavily on keywords.
+Many modern recruiters use filters to separate job applicants from the rest of their emails.
+Hence, you must make your email subject line ‘filter-friendly’ by incorporating keywords relevant to the job position.

-Phrases like ‘job applicant’ or ‘job candidate’—along with the position you’re applying for—will make your email subject line for sending resume to HR stand out from those coming from other candidates.
-Here are some examples of subject for sending resume:
+Phrases like ‘job applicant’ or ‘job candidate’ — along with the position you’re applying for — will make your subject line stand out from those coming from other candidates.
+Here are some examples of subject lines you can use when sending a resume:

 • Job Applicant – Roger Meeks – Communications Assistant